 Mechanical Design Lead

-As Mechanical Design Lead, I am responsible for the progress and management of the entire Mechanical Team at OEM.
+As Mechanical Design Lead, I was responsible for the progress and management of the entire Mechanical Team at OEM.
 The Mechanical Team includes 30+ members of the Accumulator (battery), Cockpit, Drivetrain, and Suspension/Chassis subteams.

 Mk.6 Rocker Plate

 I was tasked with designing and fabricating the rocker plates for the upcoming Mk.6 vehicle.
 These rocker plates are responsible for properly translating tire forces into our Ohlins TTX25 shocks.

 Extensive work went into ensuring that the proper motion ratios were achieved to avoid interference with existing suspension geometry.

 All components were fabricated in-house using a waterjet, lathe, and TIG welded directly onto the steel chassis.
 The designs were made to be as lightweight as possible, while still maintaining a sufficient enough factor of safety to resist fatigue, shearing, and buckling failure modes.

 As a Suspension & Chassis Engineer, I am responsible for assisting the team in the design, fabrication, and assembly of various suspension components, in addition to researching methods to optimize the driving behavior of our vehicle.